VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 Step 17 - Change Klipper settings.

+Step 18 - Retension Belt / Top Idler Bracket mount if neccessary.
+If this was pretested with the mid-panel removed this should be the only adjustment required.
+You shoud not need to adjust tension at the bed mount.

-Step 18 - Test and enjoy.
+Step 19 - Test and enjoy.

 # Disassembly Notes: